 Posted on 12/03/2015

-Site selection is not solely based on where your target audience lives anymore.
-As people’s schedules get more complicated and daily commutes stretch longer, researching your next ideal location has become much more complicated.
+Markets & Site selection is not solely based on where your target audience lives anymore.
+As consumers' schedules get more complicated and competition increases, researching your next ideal location and market has become much more complicated.

-While there are many factors that can go into site selection, always keep the following four in mind.
+There are many factors that can go into identifying, evaluating and acquiring new locations.
+When selecting the perfect market & site, always keep the following four areas in mind.

 Any location you consider should be easy to access.
 Look for places that are nearby one or more major roads (in good condition) and are easily served by public transportation, if applicable.
 If it makes sense for your brand, also research storefronts that are within walking distance of neighborhoods or high-rise apartments.
 (Note: if you are currently in a location with a lot of pedestrian traffic, make sure you have an amazing window display to draw those potential customers inside!)